karel1980/deep-reinforcement-learning-tictactoe/README.md

 # Deep Q learning

 This repo is an implementation of a Deep Q learning agent.
+Note: I'm just figuring stuff out as I go, there are probably plenty of mistakes.

 It features the following features:

 ## train.py